chorouk1996/gittest/README.md

 2. Select an operating system or choose your own by using a local installation source.
    ![alt](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/media/vmgallery.png)

-3. Select the option `Create Virtual Machine` the Quick Create tool will take care of the rest.
+3. Select the option `Create Virtual Machine`.

+The Quick Create tool will take care of the rest.

 ## Sources